 Kara was an abstract art exhibition that represented some of the new artworks and achievements of her artistic life.
 The exhibition featured installations of her signature collection, ‘Abhiscka – The Chank’, ‘Aum Collection’, and ‘Vintage Collection’ along with an exclusive painting highlighting Hon’ble Prime Minister Modi’s message for ‘New India’ in line with the slogan – Jai Jawan, Jai Kisan, Jai Vigyan, and Jai Anusandhan.
 Kara also displayed artworks created by the orphans of the government-aided voluntary organization Swanath Foundation.

-After covering the journey of Krupa and art, as entrepreneurs and as people, we got to learn a lot of things.
-You can learn more about her and her art through her social media.
+After covering the journey of Krupa and art and everything in between, as entrepreneurs and as people, we got to learn a lot of things.